Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 df
 ```

-## HOW TO WORK ON YOUR OWN NOTEBOOK
+## HOW TO WORK ON YOUR OWN NOTEBOOK.

 Before this rename your notebook to what you are working on i.e edaanalysis.ipynb,Datacleaning.ipynb<b> don't leave it to untitled.ipynb</b>